 You will need red and blue food coloring or gel if you want to do cupcakes.
 Just pipe it like you see in the photo above.

 Not just a 4th of July cake, I also have a 4th of July cookie.
-This recipe and photo courtesy of pillsbury.com - one of my favorites.
+This recipe and photo courtesy of Pillsbury.com - one of my favorites.

-HOMEMADE STAR COOKIE PIZZA
+EASY STAR COOKIE PIZZA

 1 roll (16.5 oz) Pillsbury refrigerated sugar cookies